intel/kvm-multios/documentation/windows_vm.md

                                   Accepted values:
                                     client
                                     server
-                --no-sriov        Non-SR-IOV windows install.
+                --disk-size       disk storage size of windows vm in GiB, default is 60 GiB --no-sriov        Non-SR-IOV windows install.
 No GFX/SRIOV support to be installed --non-whql-gfx    GFX driver to be installed is non-WHQL signed but test signed --force           force clean if windows vm qcow is already present --viewer          show installation display
                 --debug           Do not remove temporary files.
 For debugging only.
+                --dl-fail-exit    Do not continue on any additional installation file download failure.

 This command will start Windows guest VM install from Windows installer.
 Installation progress can be tracked in the following ways: